Network Service Tiers overview

 Configuring Standard Tier for load balancing

-Configuring Standard Tier for TCP/UDP Network Load Balancing
+Configuring Standard Tier for network load balancers

 If you want to change an existing load balancer from Premium Tier (the default) to Standard Tier, or from Standard Tier to Premium Tier, you must delete the existing load balancer forwarding rule, and then create a new one that points to the existing target pool.
 You must also use a Standard Tier IP address with the Standard Tier forwarding rule.